 - Acute pancreatitis is inflammation that occurs suddenly in the pancreas.
 It can be very serious, even life-threatening.
 But it usually goes away within a few days of treatment.
 Gallstones and alcohol are common causes of acute pancreatitis.
-Other causes include high levels of fats in the blood, certain drugs, certain medical procedures, and some infections.
+Other causes include high levels of fats or calciumin in the blood, certain drugs, certain medical procedures, and some infections.

 - Chronic pancreatitis is inflammation that gets worse over time and leads to permanent damage in the pancreas.
 Heavy alcohol use is the most common cause.
 Other causes include heredity, cystic fibrosis, high levels of calcium or fats in the blood, certain medications, and some autoimmune conditions.